yomimono/ocaml-certify/README.md

 ## Dependencies

-`ocaml-selfsign` depends on capabilities in `ocaml-509` that are not yet released, but are available on the primary branch of its main repository.
+`ocaml-selfsign` depends on capabilities in `x509` that are not yet released, but are available on the primary branch of its main repository.
 It uses the latest releases of `ocaml-nocrypto` and `cmdliner`.
 To get dependencies for ocaml-selfsign via `opam`:

 ```
-opam pin add ocaml-x509 https://github.com/mirleft/ocaml-x509
+opam pin add x509 https://github.com/mirleft/ocaml-x509
-opam install ocaml-nocrypto cmdliner
+opam install nocrypto cmdliner
 ```

 ## Running